HfMT-ZM4/symbolist-electron/readme.md

 * `fromData` called from `ui_controller` when data is received and needs to be mapped to graphic representation.
 * `updateFromDataset` called from the inspector, when elements of the data should be updated.

-* `getContainerForData` for container types, this function is called when a new data object is being set, if there are multiple containers of the same type, for example systems with line breaks, this function looks up the container by a certain parameter, usually time.
+* `getContainerForData` for container symbols, this function is called when a new data object is being set, if there are multiple containers of the same type, for example systems with line breaks, this function looks up the container by a certain parameter, usually time.

 __Optional__
 * `editMode` (element, true/false)=> called from ui controller when entering edit mode
 * `selected` (element, true/false)=> called from ui controller on selection, return true if selection is handled in the script, false will trigger the default selection mechanics.
-* `translate` (element, delta_pos) => called from ui on click drag from a window event listener which works better than a local listener.
+* `drag` (element, delta_pos) => called from ui on click drag from a window event listener which works better than a local listener.
 Return true if handled by the symbol.
 The `ui_api.translate` can be used to translate the object using the API function by applying a transform matrix to the top-level group object.
 * `applyTransformToData` (optional but usually needed): on mouseup, if selected objects have changed, the ui controller calls `applyTransformToData` which applies the transform matrix to the SVG attribute values.
 This is important because the attribute values are used for mapping.
 Inside the `applyTransformToData` function, the `ui_api.applyTransform` can be used to apply the transform to the SVG data, and then you will want a function like `mapToData` to map the updated graphic information to the data.

 __Typical Internal Functions__
 These functions have no specific required name or use outside the definition, but are used in the common script patterns so far:

 * `window event listeners` to handle mouse interaction, typically created in the `paletteSelected` and `editMode` functions.
+* `mouseToData` generates a full set of data from mouse movements, usually some defaults will be needed since the mouse has a limited number of parameters.
 * `creatNewFromMouseEvent`: a handler mouse down creation of new semantic data and graphic representation pair.
 Often some parts of the data are using default values set in the `dataInstance`.
 Optionally, more advanced UI interaction could be used to create different aspects of the data, for example using mouse drag or key modifiers.
-* `mapToView` mapping from data to graphic view, usually called from `fromData`, but also used in `updateFromDataset`
+* `dataToViewParams` mapping from data to graphic view, usually called from `fromData`, but also used in `updateFromDataset`
-* `mapToData` map from the graphic view to data representation
+* `viewParamsToData` map from the graphic view to data representation
-* `viewDisplay` helper function to input view parameters, and return a `drawsocket` format object to send to the browser.
+* `display` helper function to input view parameters, and return a `drawsocket` format object to send to the browser.

 ### UI API helper functions:
 The following functions are provided by the `ui_api` which is available to symbol definitions:
 * `uiDefs` access to the defs in the defs
 * `getDefForElement` helper function to get def from DOM element
 * `getContainerForElement` look upwards in the elemement heirarchy to find the container
+* `svgFromViewAndData` - generates SVG symbol, wrapping view and data values.
+* `svgPreviewFromViewAndData` - generates a preivew SVG symbol `sprite`, wrapping view and data values, with an additional text display showing the current data value.
+* `getDataTextView` -- generates a text view of the data
+* `removeSprites` -- removes temporary `sprite` objects

 * `drawsocketInput`,
 * `sendToServer`, // renderer-event